manateelazycat/lsp-bridge/README.md

 ## Remote Usage

-lsp-bridge can also perform code syntax completion for files on remote servers, similar to the effect in VSCode.
-Below are the steps to configure remote code completion:
+`lsp-bridge` can perform code syntax completion on files on a remote server, similar to VSCode.
+The configuration steps are as follows:

-1. Install lsp-bridge and the corresponding LSP Server on the remote server
+1. Install lsp-bridge and the corresponding LSP Server on the remote server.
-2. Start the lsp-bridge service: `python3 lsp-bridge/lsp_bridge.py`
+2. Start lsp-bridge: `python3 lsp-bridge/lsp_bridge.py`.
-3. Use the command `lsp-bridge-open-remote-file` to open a remote file, enter the username, server IP, SSH port (default is: 22) and file path, such as `user@ip:[ssh_port]:/path/file`.
-If you wish to open files through tramp, you need to first enable the option `lsp-bridge-enable-with-tramp`. lsp-bridge will replace the tramp file synchronization algorithm with its built-in efficient completion algorithm, to achieve a completely non-stuttering completion experience.
+3. Use the `lsp-bridge-open-remote-file` command to open files, entering the username, IP, SSH port (default 22), and path, such as `user@ip:[ssh_port]:/path/file`.
+Enabling the `lsp-bridge-enable-with-tramp` option allows direct opening of tramp files, using the efficient algorithm of lsp-bridge instead of tramp, achieving smooth completion.

-The principle of `lsp-bridge` remote completion is as follows:
+Principle of remote completion:

-1. Log in to the remote server with SSH authentication and access and edit remote files
+1. Log in to the server with SSH authentication, access and edit files.
-2. When editing a local copy of a remote file, it will send incremental diff sequences to the lsp-bridge server in real-time.
-The server will rebuild the latest content of the file based on the incremental diff sequence and call the LSP Server deployed on the server for syntax completion calculation.
+2. When editing a replica of a remote file, real-time diff sequences will be sent to lsp-bridge, and the server side will use these sequences to rebuild the file and calculate the completion data by the remote LSP Server.
-3. After the server completes the LSP completion menu item calculation, `lsp-bridge` will send the completion menu item data back to the local side, and then the local Emacs will draw the completion menu.
+3. The remote LSP Server will send back the completion data to the local side, and Emacs will display the completion menu.

-Please note:
+Note:

-1. If the completion menu does not pop up, please log in to the remote server and view the terminal output of `lsp_bridge.py`.
-Generally speaking, it is because the installation of the server's LSP Server is incomplete.
+1. If the completion menu is not displayed, check the output of `lsp_bridge.py` on the remote server, it may be that the LSP Server is not fully installed.
-2. lsp-bridge prefers to find the content of the first *.pub file in the `~/.ssh` directory as the public key credential for logging in to the remote server.
-If public key login fails, it will prompt the user to enter the login password. lsp-bridge does not store the server login password in a file.
-To avoid repeatedly entering passwords, it is recommended that you log in to the remote server using a public key.
+2. lsp-bridge will use the first *.pub file in `~/.ssh` as a login credential.
+If public key login fails, you will be asked to enter a password. lsp-bridge will not store the password, it is recommended to use public key login to avoid repeated password entry.

 ## Keymap